 Using AI to automate tasks can inadvertently disrupt previously learned information architecture and force people to visually search the UI for recognisable content.
 This costs time, increases the likelihood of errors and creates additional cognitive workload.

-To facilitate interactions between humans and machines, it’s important to ensure that people can clearly distinguish between the contributions of the AI and the choices they have made themselves.
+To facilitate interactions between people and machines, it’s important to ensure that people can clearly distinguish between the contributions of the AI and the choices they have made themselves.
 Clarity in delineating between machine-generated content and our own actions enhances confidence and efficiency.

 Allow users to switch the AI on or off